Self-determination: North Borneo and Sarawak

 Another controversial episode with perhaps more relevance was the British beginning their exit from British Malaya.
 An experience concerned the findings of a United Nations Assessment Team that led the British territories of North Borneo and Sarawak in 1963 to determine whether or not the populations wished to become a part of the new Malaysia Federation.
 The United Nation Team's mission followed on from an earlier assessment by the British-appointed Cobbold Commission which had arrived in the territories in 1962 and held hearings to determine public opinion.
 It also sifted through 1600 letters and memoranda submitted by individuals, organisations and political parties.
-Cobbold concluded that around two thirds of the population favoured to the formation of Malaysia while the remaining third wanted either independence or continuing control by the United Kingdom.
+Cobbold concluded that around two-thirds of the population favoured to the formation of Malaysia, while the remaining third wanted either independence or continuing control by the United Kingdom.
 The United Nations team largely confirmed these findings, which were later accepted by the General Assembly, and both territories subsequently wish to form the new Federation of Malaysia.
-The conclusions of both the Cobbold Commission and the United Nations team were arrived at without any referendums self-determination being held.
-Unlike in Singapore, however, no referendum was ever conducted in Sarawak and North Borneo. they sought to consolidate several of the previous ruled entities then there was Manila Accord, an agreement between the Philippines, Federation of Malaya and Indonesia on 31 July 1963 to abide by the wishes of the people of North Borneo and Sarawak within the context of United Nations General Assembly Resolution 1541 (XV), Principle 9 of the Annex taking into account referendums in North Borneo and Sarawak that would be free and without coercion.
+The conclusions of both the Cobbold Commission and the United Nations team were arrived at without any referendums of self-determination being held.
+Unlike in Singapore, however, no referendum was ever conducted in Sarawak and North Borneo.
+They sought to consolidate several of the previous ruling entities; the Manila Accord, an agreement between the Philippines, Federation of Malaya and Indonesia, followed on 31 July 1963 to abide by the wishes of the people of North Borneo and Sarawak within the context of United Nations General Assembly Resolution 1541 (XV), Principle 9 of the Annex, taking into account referendums in North Borneo and Sarawak that would be free and without coercion.
 This also triggered the Indonesian confrontation because Indonesia opposed the violation of the agreements.